qvil/next-boilerplate.bak/README.ko.md

 - master: Basic, Plain
 - feature/xx: If you want apply feature, Merge feature branch to master
-- full-feature: If you want use the all features, Check out this branch.
+- feature/all: If you want use the all features, Check out this branch.

 ### Example

 #### 1. Merge branch

 ```
-git merge origin/feature/typescript
+git merge remotes/origin/feature/all
 ```

 #### 2. Install